TonyChengTW/cc-iaas-sdnms/docs/API-DESIGN-FAQ.md

 app/wsgi.py
 ```

-Q: Where is the main module which creates `application` object?
+Q: Where is the main module which loads configuration file and creates `application` object?

 ```
 app/server.py